-Individuals and families who enjoy spending time in nature will feel right at home in Washburn with its abundance of hiking trails, campgrounds, parks, streams, and access to Lake Superior.
-Wherever you live in Washburn, you're always just a few minutes away from a park or the waterfront, which increases the quality of life for residents like few other cities can.
+- Individuals and families who enjoy spending time in nature will feel right at home in Washburn and its abundance of hiking trails, campgrounds, parks, streams, and lakefront destinations.

-The city is named after Cadwaller C. Washburn, the governor of Wisconsin from 1872 to 1874 and the founder of the mill which eventually became General Mills, Inc.
+Washburn was established in 1884 as a lake port for Chicago, St. Paul, Minneapolis, and Omaha Railroad.
+It was named after Cadwaller C. Washburn, the governor of Wisconsin from 1872 to 1874 and the founder of the mill which eventually became General Mills, Inc.

-Living in Washburn, WI
+Washburn, WI real estate

 Public and private schools in Washburn include: